 On July 3, the National Telecommunications Commission (CONATEL), Venezuela's regulatory agency announced that 154 FM and 86 AM radio stations failed to update their data with regulators by a June 23 deadline.

-international standards on freedom of expression, include a measure requiring all broadcasters to carry live President Hugo Chávez Frías' cadenas--his nationwide simultaneous radio and television broadcasts.
-In your speech before the
+contradict international standards on freedom of expression, include a measure requiring all broadcasters to carry live President Hugo Chávez Frías' cadenas--his nationwide simultaneous radio and television broadcasts.
+In your

 CPJ believes that your recent announcements and the persecution of Globovisión is part of a strategy to strengthen state media in order to control the flow of information and limit critical ideas and opinions.

-violate Venezuelans' basic human right to seek and receive information, as established by the Constitution.
-We call on you to put an end to the persecution of critical media outlets, and to guarantee that the regulation of all broadcast concessions is
+authority to violate Venezuelans' basic human right to seek and receive information, as established by the Constitution.
+We call on you to put an end to the persecution of critical media outlets, and to guarantee that the regulation of all

 President Chavez, below, has a record of trying to muzzle both radio and television broadcasters who criticise his push to turn Venezuela into a socialist state.